rburkhal/pi2-openCV/README.md

 	    The Weather Company
 ##

+#Step 0:
-#Step 0: Set Project Name, use Quotes if there are spaces
+Set Project Name, use Quotes if there are spaces.

-   Set Project Variable
+Set Project Variable to the name you will use.
-project=%%Your Projects Name %%
+	project="%%Your Projects Name %%"

+#Step 1:
-#Step 1: Ensure the script has execute permissions, if not
+Ensure the script has execute permissions, if not;
 	chmod +x pi2-openCV

-#Step 2: Execute script
+#Step 2: Execute script.
           ./pi2-openCV